 - Awards comprise a student stipend of £200 per week for 8 weeks.
 Consumable costs are not provided.

 - Applications must be made by the undergraduate student and contain the information and support letters specified in the application form.
+The project proposal should be written by the undergraduate student, with guidance from the host supervisor.

 - The proposed project supervisor must be a BSDB member.